yohatad/cssr4africa/cssr4africa/cssr_system/face_detection/README.md

 Make sure you are running a supported Linux distribution (e.g., Ubuntu 20.04 or later).

-2. Install Python 3.8 and Virtual Environment (If you don't have none).
+2. Install Python 3.8 and Virtual Environment (If it isn't installed).
 ```sh
 # Update system packages
 sudo apt update && sudo apt upgrade -y